TrickeySolutions/aggregator-demo/README.md

 It can be used to demonstrate a wide variety Cloudflare developer platform features At the core of this application is a fan-in fan-out architecture that scatters the risk profiles to many potential insruance prviders and then gatehrs the results for aggregation.
-The applciation also leverages AI inference to genreate
+The applciation leverages AI inference to genreate brand identities for the dummy insurance partners

 🚀 **<a href="https://compare.trickey.solutions" target="_blank">View Live Demo</a>** - See the application in action with a fully deployed example.